Dr Peter Brett, BA (UCL), MSc (SOAS), PhD (SOAS)

 Kathryn Sikkink, The Justice Cascade, in E-IR (June 2012).

-Peter would be interested in supervising PhDs on the politics of rights, international law, legal professionals, and African states in the international system.
-He would particularly welcome proposals relating to West and Southern Africa.
+Peter would be interested in supervising PhDs on the politics of rights, international law and courts, legal professionals, and African states in the international system.
+He would also welcome proposalsrelating to the domestic politics of South Africa, Namibia or Burkina Faso.